hashicorp/terraform-provider-aws/website/docs/r/dx_hosted_transit_virtual_interface_accepter.html.markdown

 * `dx_gateway_id` - (Required) The ID of the [Direct Connect gateway](dx_gateway.html) to which to connect the virtual interface.
 * `virtual_interface_id` - (Required) The ID of the Direct Connect virtual interface to accept.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

-### Removing `aws_dx_hosted_transit_virtual_interface_accepter` from your configuration

-AWS allows a Direct Connect hosted transit virtual interface to be deleted from either the allocator's or accepter's side.
-However, Terraform only allows the Direct Connect hosted transit virtual interface to be deleted from the allocator's side by removing the corresponding `aws_dx_hosted_transit_virtual_interface` resource from your configuration.
-Removing a `aws_dx_hosted_transit_virtual_interface_accepter` resource from your configuration will remove it from your statefile and management, **but will not delete the Direct Connect virtual interface.**

 ## Attributes Reference